williamsl25/Mean-todo/readme.md

 # Building a MEAN Application

-This is the course repo for [Building a MEAN Application](https://teamtreehouse.com/library/building-a-mean-application) on [Treehouse](https://teamtreehouse.com/) by Huston Hedinger and Ken Howard.
+[Building a MEAN Application](https://teamtreehouse.com/library/building-a-mean-application) on [Treehouse](https://teamtreehouse.com/) by Huston Hedinger and Ken Howard.

 1. to start ```nodemon```
 2. start mongoose ```mongod```